-This brownstone townhouse in New York’s Brooklyn neighbourhood is home to a family of four.
-The owners had bought the townhouse years ago but rented it out while they took care of a parent with Alzheimer’s.
-When they decided to move back, they brought on interior designer Crystal Sinclair to open up the property and to transform it from the maze of small dark rooms that it previously was, into a stylish and functional family home.
+This brownstone townhouse in New York's Brooklyn neighbourhood is a modern home (opens in new tab)to a family of four.
+The owners had bought the townhouse years ago but rented it out while they took care of a parent with Alzheimer's.
+When they decided to move back, they brought on interior designer Crystal Sinclair (opens in new tab) to open up the property and to transform it from the maze of small dark rooms that it previously was, into a stylish and functional family home.

 The house was completely gutted, and Crystal installed a brand new hallway, kitchen, family room and bathroom.
 She added a fireplace to the formal living room and the master bedroom, and refreshed the cloakroom with new lighting and accessories, and a new colour palette.
 The result is a home that's relaxed and welcoming, and both comfortable for kids and stylish enough for adults.